Dave Henderson: Kansas City Royals

-Before the start of the season, Henderson was signed as a free agent by the Kansas City Royals, as the club intended to platoon him with Bob Hamelin.
-For the first month of the season Henderson was the Royals' regular right fielder, however he only hit 9-for-47 (.191) with 2 home runs and 8 RBIs.
-Over the coming months he appeared more as DH and was not an everyday player.
-Through late July he was hitting .247 with 5 home runs at 31 RBIs, having appeared in only 56 of the team's 103 games.
-Shortly after his 36th birthday, Henderson retired on July 29, 1994, which was his last MLB appearance – against the Minnesota Twins, he played the final two innings of the game as a defensive replacement in left field.
+Before the start of the season, Henderson signed as a free agent with the Kansas City Royals, as the club intended to platoon him with Bob Hamelin.
+For the first month of the season, Henderson was the Royals' regular right fielder, however he only hit 9-for-47 (.191) with 2 home runs and 8 RBIs.
+Over the coming months, he appeared more as DH and was not an everyday player.
+Through late July, he was hitting .247 with 5 home runs at 31 RBIs, having appeared in only 56 of the team's 103 games.
+Shortly after his 36th birthday, Henderson retired on July 29, which was his last MLB appearance – against the Twins, he played the final two innings of the game as a defensive replacement in left field.

-During his 14 MLB seasons, Henderson appeared in 1538 games, batting .258 with 197 home runs and 708 RBIs.
-Defensively, he played 1,388 games in the outfield (1157 in center field), with a .984 fielding percentage.
+During his 14 MLB seasons, Henderson appeared in 1,538 games, batting .258 with 197 home runs and 708 RBIs.
+Defensively, he played 1,388 games in the outfield (1,157 in center field), with a .984 fielding percentage.

 Personal life

-Henderson was married twice, and had two sons, one of whom is affected by Angelman syndrome, which Henderson worked to raise research funding for.
+Henderson was married twice and had two sons, one of whom is affected by Angelman syndrome, which Henderson worked to raise research funding for.
+Henderson's son, Trent, was selected by the Houston Astros in the 30th round of the 2006 MLB draft but did not sign professionally and attended Skagit Valley College.

 After retiring as a player, Henderson lived in the Seattle area and remained involved in baseball as an agent, broadcaster, and running fantasy camps.
-He also co-founded a charity that provides Christmas gifts to children.
-Henderson owned and operated Dave Henderson's Ball Yard in Bellevue, WA during the 1990s.
+He also co-founded a charity with Mariners' broadcaster Rick Rizzs that provides Christmas gifts to children.
+Henderson owned and operated Dave Henderson's Ball Yard in Bellevue, Washington, during the 1990s.

+Henderson's uncle, Joe Henderson, pitched in 16 MLB games from 1974 to 1977.

+Henderson was inducted into the Fresno Athletic Hall of Fame in 2014.
+He was inducted into the Athletics Hall of Fame in 2026.

 Broadcasting

 From 1997 to 2006, Henderson worked as a color commentator during Mariners radio and television broadcasts.
-He returned to the Mariners' radio booth during 2011 and 2012 as one of a rotating crew of part-time announcers working with Rick Rizzs who succeeded the deceased Dave Niehaus.
+He returned to the Mariners' radio booth during 2011 and 2012 as one of a rotating crew of part-time announcers who succeeded the deceased Dave Niehaus, working alongside Rizzs.